favourojo/CriticalJustice/README.md

 ![CriticalJustice](images/Logo.png)

 ## Abstract
-This tool will visualize several factors in infrastructure and also crime prevention that either positively and negatively affect neighborhood development.
-Marginalization is the treatment of a person, group, or concept as insignificant or peripheral, while infrastructure is defined as the basic physical and organizational structures and facilities (e.g. buildings, roads , power supplies) needed for the operation of a society or enterprise.
+This tool will visualize several factors in crime prevention and marginalization that either positively or negatively affect neighborhood development.
-In the city of Pittsburgh, PA, communities where the black population is higher and the white population is lower, there tends to be a higher "need" of improvement of specific factors of infrastructure in that certain community.
-For instance, these factors can either differ from housing
+Marginalization is the treatment of a person, group, or concept as insignificant or peripheral.
+Marginalization can exist in multiple forms, and can occur against many groups of people.
+The three main types of marginalization are social marginalization, economic marginalization, and political marginalization.

-the need for neighborhood development, and this information becomes overlooked.
+Within the city of Pittsburgh, PA, there are huge difference between primarily black and white communities that contribute to neighborhood development.
+For instance, In the city of Pittsburgh, PA, communities where the black population is higher and the white population is lower, there tends to be a higher "need" of improvement of specific factors of infrastructure in that certain community.
+For instance, these factors can either differ from housing,

 ## Purpose
 The purpose of this project is to shed light on the primarily Black communities in the city of Pittsburgh.